Improved microgrid resiliency through distributionally robust optimization under a policy-mode framework: Introduction

+Distributionally robust chance constraint problems have been well studied in the literature~\cite{calafiore2006distributionally}.
+Even though, these methods consider the risk in constraint violations, they can often be overly conservative and furthermore still require assumptions on the underlying distribution (e.g., moments) to be accurate.
 In case the uncertainty distribution is not known beforehand, sample based approaches have been used in literature~\cite{cheng2019partial}.
 However, in case of rare events sampling based approaches cannot be applied directly, since they would require an impractical number of samples to yield reasonable solutions~\cite{barrera2016chance}, something which may not be available in practice.
 To deal with this issue, Wasserstein ambiguity sets have been considered in the literature~\cite{cherukuri2020consistency} where the chance and risk constraints are required to hold for a family of distributions within a distance (Wasserstein distance) from the observed realizations of uncertainty.
-The Wasserstein-distance based ambiguity set constructed from historical data is applied for solving the OPF problem in~\cite{duan2018distributionally} and a reformulated linearization technique is used to obtain a deterministic LP formulation in~\cite{zhou2020linear}.
-In~\cite{guo2018data} the data-driven Wasserstein ambiguity set is utilized to compute control policies in the multi-stage OPF problem.
-The Wasserstein ambiguity set based DRO is applied to the islanded microgrid case in~\cite{shi2018distributionally} and to the multi-microgrid case in~\cite{huang2020distributionally}.